-The Ballo del Doge is considered the most exclusive event of Venice’s Carnival.
+The Ballo del Doge is the most exclusive event of Venice’s Carnival.
 Held at the historic Palazzo Pisani Moretta, the ball starts at 8:30PM.
 After a welcome cocktail, dinner will be served throughout the palace’s centuries-old halls.
 Artistic performances, classical music and period dancing can be enjoyed until the early morning.
-The event has been organized by internationally-famed atelier Antonia Sautter since 1992.
+Internationally-famed atelier Antonia Sautter has organized the event since 1992.

 The Casanova Ball

 Inspired by the romantic legend of Giacomo Casanova, this ball will seduce your senses.
 Held in the majestic Palazzo Contarini, dating to the 15th century, the Casanova Ball begins with a welcome cocktail in the building’s courtyard.
-Next, guests will be wowed by performers — including dancers, acrobats and musicians.
+Next, guests get wowed by performers — including dancers, acrobats, and musicians.

 The Carnival Extravaganza Ball